patrickchugh/terravision/README.md

 # Add the following nodes
 add:
   aws_subnet.another_one :
+    # Specify Terraform attributes for a resource like this
     cidr_block: "123.123.1.1"
-# Modify params/metadata of existing node
+# Modify attributes of existing node
 update:
   aws_ecs_service.this:
     # Add custom labels to the connection lines that already exist between ECS->RDS
     edge_labels:
       - aws_rds_cluster.this: Database Queries
+  # Wildcards save you listing multiple resources of the same type.
+This edge label is added to all CF->ACM connections.
   aws_cloudfront* :
     edge_labels:
       - aws_acm_certificate.this: SSL Cert
- # Make all resources starting with aws_ecs have the following label
+ # Add a custom label to a resource.
+Overrides default label
-  aws_ecs* :
+  aws_ecs_service.this :
    label: "My Custom Label"

 ```

+# Detailed help

+Type ``terravision --help`` for full command list or for help with a specific command